Science Fiction and Mystery

 New York: Scribner, Armstrong, & Co., 1876.

 First American edition of the final installment in Verne's Mysterious Island Trilogy.
 Octavo, original publisher's green cloth decorated in gilt, illustrated.
 Translated from the French by W.H.G.
 Kingston.
-In near fine condition.
-An exceptionally bright example.
+In very good condition with rubbing to the spine extremities.
+A very bright example.

 Price: $1,750.00 Item Number: 126775